-We’re back with another installment of our “New Year, New Challenges” series, where we discuss the various industries our clients deal in and think about what lies ahead for them in 2019.
-This week, our focus is on the HVAC/R industry: Heating, Ventilation, Air Conditioning, and (sometimes) Refrigeration .
+We’re back with another installment of our “New Year, New Challenges” series, where we discuss the various industries our clients deal in and think about what lies ahead for them in 2021 as the COVID-19 pandemic (hopefully) comes to a close.
+This week, our focus is on the HVAC/R industry: Heating, Ventilation, Air Conditioning, and (sometimes) Refrigeration.

 At least one new HVAC trend should be familiar to you if you’ve read our blog before: changing distribution channels.
 As digital technology continues to evolve and the Internet further integrates into our lives, having an online presence is becoming increasingly important for B2C and B2B businesses alike.
 To stay offline is to fight something of a losing battle: eCommerce is simply where it’s at now.